TobilobaOk/Nigeria-2026-Budget-Undestanding-Government-Priorities/README.md

 Government budget documents are often lengthy, technical, and difficult for the average citizen to interpret.
 This project aims to transform Nigeria’s 2026 budget data into a more understandable and interactive format that answers key questions such as:

-Which sectors received the highest government allocations?<brb>
+•Which sectors received the highest government allocations?<br>
-What do these allocations reveal about national priorities?<brb>
+•What do these allocations reveal about national priorities?<br>
-Does spending align with Nigeria’s economic and social challenges?<brb>
+•Does spending align with Nigeria’s economic and social challenges?<br>
-What impact could these allocations have on citizens and national development?<brb>
+•What impact could these allocations have on citizens and national development?<br>